 2. a mechanism for squeezing the orange,

-3. a collection device for collecting the orange juice, and
+3. a collection device for collecting orange juice, and

-4. a disposing device for disposing the now empty orange peel.
+4. a disposing device for disposing of the now empty orange peel.

-The Examiner will search available sources (e.g., granted patents, scholarly publications, industry publications, etc.) in order to ensure that your application’s claimed orange squeezing invention deserves patent protection.The Examiner may also use non-patent literature including magazine articles, newspaper articles, electronic publications, on-line databases, website, or internet publications.
-If the Examiner identifies prior art that he or she believes shows an orange juice making machine including all four machine elements that are recited above, your claims will be rejected as lacking “novelty.”
-Basically, the Examiner is saying that your invention is not “new” or “novel.”
+The examiner will search available sources (e.g., granted patents, scholarly publications, industry publications, etc.) to ensure that your application’s claimed orange squeezing invention deserves patent protection.The examiner may also use non-patent literature, including magazine articles, newspaper articles, electronic publications, online databases, websites, or internet publications.

 One Reference Showing All Elements

-Another important issue is that the printed information that the Patent Examiner is relying upon must be “prior” to your invention.
-That is, the printed information must bear a publication date that is earlier or “prior“ to your filing date.
-If the date of the cited information is not earlier than your filing date, the cited information is not “prior art” and therefore must be removed from the Examiner’s analysis.
+Another critical point is that the printed information that the patent examiner relies upon must be “prior” to your invention.
+Therefore, the printed information must bear a publication date earlier or “prior” to your filing date.

-Now let’s say the Examiner rejects your orange juice machine claim.
-Specifically, the Examiner states that your orange juice machine is not patentable as your invention is lacking novelty over a patent published in the United Kingdom and that names John Smith as an inventor (i.e., “the Smith patent”).
+Let’s say the examiner rejects your orange juice machine claim.
+Specifically, the examiner states that your orange juice machine is not patentable as your invention lacks novelty over a patent published in the United Kingdom that names John Smith as an inventor (i.e., “the Smith patent”).
 The Smith patent, written in English, is entitled “Orange Juice Making Machine.”
-Upon a review of the Smith patent, you recognize that, yes the Smith patent is generally directed to an orange juice machine.
-However, you recognize that the Smith patent does not teach any type of mechanism that allows for the selection of one orange over another orange prior to the orange being squeezed.
+Upon reviewing the Smith patent, you recognize that, yes, the patent generally directs to an orange juice machine.
+However, you realize that the Smith patent does not teach any mechanism that allows selecting one orange over another before squeezing the orange.

-As you describe in your detailed explanation of your patent application, one of the advantages of your invention is that the selection of an orange is based on the size, the color, or some other characteristic of the orange.
-Your invention allows your apparatus to select a higher quality orange over a lesser quality orange.
-In contrast, you note that the Smith patent merely describes an orange juice maker that randomly selects oranges, irrespective of the color, the size, or some other characteristic of the orange.
+While explaining your patent application, you can state your invention’s advantage.
+It can be an orange selection based on size, color, or another characteristic.
+Your invention allows your apparatus to select a higher-quality orange over a lesser-quality orange.
+In contrast, you note that the Smith patent merely describes an orange juice maker that randomly selects oranges, irrespective of their color, size, or another characteristic.
 In the Smith patent, there is simply no “selection of an orange.”
-And since your patent claim expressly recites “a mechanism for selecting an orange,” the Smith patent does not anticipate because Smith does to disclose at least the noted important limitation of your patent claims.
+Whereas your patent claim expressly recites “a mechanism for selecting an orange.”

 Reference Must Be Prior Invention